ThomasPiergiovanni/sele/README.md

 * TENV_MAPBOX_TOKEN = ''

 #### 3.9.2.
 If your environnement is 'test'.
-If your environnement is 'staging' and you use Travis for CI, set the approrpiate value into that same  **config/settings.py/testing_env.py**
+If your environnement is 'staging' and you use Travis for CI, change constants with the appropriate value into  **config/settings.py/testing_env.py**.
-**config/settings.py/testing_env.py**

 * SENV_GDAL_DATA = r"/home/travis/virtualenv/python3.9.12/lib/python3.9/site-packages/osgeo/data/gdal"
 * SENV_PROJ_LIB = r"/home/travis/virtualenv/python3.9.12/lib/python3.9/site-packages/osgeo/data/proj"